Lessons

 • Electronic metronome (not the thin LCD-screen type ones) with an adjustable dial

-• Snare drum pad, "Billy Gladstone" type
+• Snare drum pad, "Billy Gladstone" type is preferred but may not be available.

 • "Sound-Off" mute pads for the toms/cymbals of a drumset (or old towels that can be thrown over the drums for muffling)